 Also, ensure you do it with a good agency/guide who will take you deep into the jungle, not the city’s outskirts.

-After spending 15 days in the Amazon and trying every possible way to enjoy it, I discovered that the best option was to stay in remote eco-lodges.
+After spending 30 days in the Amazon and trying every possible way to enjoy it, I discovered that one of the best options was to stay in remote eco-lodges.

 They are far from the cities, in the middle of the jungle, yet you have a roof over your head and a bed to sleep in after a day of adventure.